 Can Pine Straw be eaten?
 Yes, we actually get this question quite often.
 We have never heard of anyone getting sick from the ingestion of pine straw but we do not recommend that you ingest our products in any way, shape or form.
 Pets usually won't eat pine straw, unless you have a dog that likes to go around eating large piles of leaves, you should not worry about your pet.

 Can you tell me about Pallet orders?
-All pallet orders are shipped via UPS Freight Delivery.
-Delivery trucks can/will come equipped with a lift gate, so no fork lifts are needed.
-All UPS Freight deliveries will be dropped at the foot of the driveway.
+All pallet orders are shipped via Freight Delivery.
+Delivery trucks can come equipped with a lift gate, so no fork lifts are needed for Residential delivery.
 When the plastic ship wrap is removed from the pallet of pine straw, there are 48 individual "Bales" that can be hand held and moved about with ease.

 What is the weight of each pallet of pine straw?
 Each pallet weighs approximately 700 pounds.
 Do not confuse pallet orders with the boxes that are delivered via Fedex Home Delivery.